virajbdeshpande/AmpliconArchitect/README.md

 ## Quickstart

-### AmpliconSuite-pipeline
+### Using AA as part of AmpliconSuite-pipeline (recommended)
+**In collaboration with the [GenePattern Notebook](https://genepattern-notebook.org/) team, AmpliconSuite-pipeline (and AA) can now be used from your web browser.
+No tool installation required.** Visit https://genepattern.ucsd.edu/ to register.
+After registering and signing-in, search for the "AmpliconSuite" module.

-Input files for AmpliconArchitect must first be prepared and filtered in specific ways.
-We provide an end-to-end wrapper for jumping off at any intermediate step including generating the prerequisite BAM alignments with BWA, CNV calls for seeding and CNV seed selection.
+*Why does AmpliconSuite exist?* Input files for AmpliconArchitect must first be prepared and filtered in specific ways.
+We provide an end-to-end wrapper for jumping-off at any intermediate step including generating the prerequisite BAM alignments with BWA, CNV calls for seeding and CNV seed selection.
 AmpliconSuite-pipeline is available at https://github.com/jluebeck/AmpliconSuite-pipeline.
+Unless you are using the cloud-based in-browser GenePattern Notebook version of AA, AA must be installed locally to use AmpliconSuite-pipleline.

-This pipeline greatly simplifies the process of selecting CNV seed regions to feed to AA.
+AmpliconSuite-pipeline greatly simplifies the process of selecting CNV seed regions to feed to AA.
 AmpliconSuite-pipeline can directly invoke AA if installed.
-As AmpliconSuite-pipeline uses our recommended best practices, and simplifies both upstream preparation and downstream interpretation of results, we highly recommend AmpliconSuite-pipeline be used.
+As AmpliconSuite-pipeline uses our recommended best practices, and simplifies both upstream preparation and downstream interpretation of results, we highly recommend AmpliconSuite-pipeline be used as a wrapper for AA.

-In collaboration with the [GenePattern Notebook](https://genepattern-notebook.org/) team, AmpliconSuite-pipeline (and AA) can now be used from your web browser.
-No tool installation required.
-Visit https://genepattern.ucsd.edu/ to register.
-After registering and signing-in, search for the "AmpliconSuite" module.

 ### Prerequisites
 1. License for Mosek optimization tool (free for academic use):